LoginRadius/apidocs/database/supportdocs/docs/security/data-management/loginradius-tokens.md

 E.g. [Auth Read all Profiles by Token](/api/v2/user-registration/auth-readall-profiles-by-token)

-2. When using LoginRadiusV2.js, upon a successful Login the Access Token is stored by default in the browser's localstorage and sessionstorage as LRTokenKey and in the cookies as lr-session-token
+2. When using LoginRadiusV2.js, upon a successful Login the Access Token is stored by default in the browser's localstorage and sessionstorage as LRTokenKey and in the cookies as lr-session-token.

+## LoginRadius Refresh token Token

+In LoginRadius Identity Platform, the **Refresh Token** is used to generate **Access Token**.
+Whenever an access token expires or becomes invalid, LoginRadius provides refresh token to the customer to obtain a new access token.

+Under the refresh token section, you can update time starting from 1 upto 525600 minutes (**Max: 365 days**) as per your business use case and if you want more than this, contact **LoginRadius support**.

+> **Note:**
+> - The **default expiration** of this token is **60 days (86400 minutes)**.
+> - The refresh token gets invalidated when either used **one time** to refresh the **access token** or when gets revoked by leveraging the **Revoke Refresh token** API manually.

+For revoking a single Refresh token manually you can leverage the [**Revoke Refresh token**](/api/v2/customer-identity-api/refresh-token/revoke-refresh-token/) API.
+However, if you would like to revoke all assigned Refresh tokens for a certain user you can leverage the [**Revoke All Refresh Token**](/api/v2/customer-identity-api/refresh-token/revoke-all-refresh-token/).

+For more information on Refresh token and its APIs, kindly refer this [**document**](/api/v2/customer-identity-api/refresh-token/overview/).

 ## Social Platform Token (Expiration: Varies by Network)